 Britannia Industries Ltd. listed 30% of its Biscuit category shares.
 Britannia lists the biscuit categories with a market share of 30% in the country.
-It has a strong biscuit brand like Good day, Tiger, Vita Marie Gold, etc in a faster-growing market.
-The company is investing 8% of its sell in advertisement to enhance the brand value and market share, lift towards the premiumization and cause rationalization to have improved the profit margin in the Indian business.
+It has strong biscuit brands like Good day, Tiger, Vita Marie Gold, etc in a faster-growing market.
+The company is investing 8% of its sales in advertisements to enhance the brand value and market share, lift towards premiumization and cause rationalization to have improved the profit margin in the Indian business.
 It’s witnessing a major shift towards premiumization.
 Britannia is increasing the sale of a mix of non-biscuit products to improve profitability and diversify the product portfolio.
-The company has been increasing its non-biscuits products like Bread, Cake, Dairy products, Poha, Upma, and oats to earn a higher margin.
+The company has been increasing its non-biscuit products like Bread, Cake, Dairy products, Poha, Upma, and oats to earn a higher margin.

 Britannia Industries Performance and Profitability-